erikh/multi/README.md

 It is very fast.
 It is a much simpler version of GNU parallel with the additional thread-based (not process-based) ssh functionality.

-You can pass two formats to each command:
+You can pass two formats to each command, as well as `%%` to escape:

-%t - the thread id (unique id of each thread)
+* `%t` - the thread id (unique id of each thread)
-%i - the item if -i was enabled, this will be a unique line from stdin.
+* `%i` - the item if -i was enabled, this will be a unique line from stdin.

 No attempt is made to guarantee thread/item uniformity; runs may change thread ids for items between invocations.